Modifier 25 Rules Cause Conflict

 Experts Aim for E/M Code Consistency

 In the Nov.
-1, 2002 Hospital Outpatient Prospective Payment System (HOPPS) Final Rule (67FR 66792), CMS called for “an independent expert panel” to develop consistent code definitions and guidelines to be used by the Medicare and Medicaid programs for facility-based E/M services.
+1, 2002, OPPS final rule (67FR 66792), CMS called for “an independent expert panel” to develop consistent code definitions and guidelines to be used by the Medicare and Medicaid programs for facility-based E/M services.

 CMS suggested organizations such as the American Hospital Association (AHA) and the American Health Information Management Association (AHIMA) had the expertise to develop such code definitions.
 Due to the lack of a standardized methodology for defining E/M services, and the potential for widespread impact, AHA and AHIMA convened a panel of experts in the areas of coding, health information management (HIM), documentation, billing, nursing, finance, auditing, and medicine.
 That panel, representing a wide variety of hospitals—large and small, urban and rural, teaching and non-teaching, and investor-owned and not-for-profit—established three key principles: